(Screen caps are from the the original PC version of Fables: The Lost Chapters)

 Concerned that my presence maybe be unduly influencing my wife's behaviour, I venture outside to flirt with our next door neighbour, who obviously fancies me.
 However, I soon become bored by her platitudes and banal small talk.

-In an attempt to alleviate the tedium I launch into some spirited shadow-boxing.
+In an attempt to alleviate the tedium I engage in some spirited shadow-boxing.
 This climaxes with me accidentally breaking a window in the house opposite.
 A guard is summoned and I am fined a small sum of money to pay for repairs and to compensate for my public disorder.

 As the guard lumbers back down the hill, the owner of the vandalised property cheers and applauds me.
 In this town I can do no wrong.
 I am like goddamn Justin Bieber with a broadsword.